Chrisqtran3/React-Random-Quote-Generator/readme.md

-A timer application created using React
+A boiler plate for future React projects.